Manohar-gowda/Profile-Cards/README.md

 3. Open Backend with intellij IDE for better interface and ease
    ```
    mvn clean install

+4. Open Backend with intellij IDE for better interface and ease
+  Run the Application which has class with annotation @SpringBootApplication
+  Run the Application via IntelliJ

 #By then  applicayion is served at port 5173
 folllow the link